The Role of a Client-Side Project Manager & Why ERP Projects Need One

 It follows that a project of this scale requires the participation of many stakeholders, with each having different responsibilities.
 Let’s take a quick look at the roles involved.

 There’s the vendor’s project manager, and if applicable, the client’s implementation partner.
-There are also the respective technical and functional consulting teams who are responsible for migrating required data and setting up the new system.
+There are also the respective technical and functional consulting teams that are responsible for migrating required data and setting up the new system.

 The Role of a Client-Side Project Manager